1905–06 Dartmouth men's ice hockey season

 The 1905–06 Dartmouth men's ice hockey season was the inaugural season of play for the program.

 Season

-Joining in with the majority of other future Ivy League teams, Darthmouth began playing ice hockey with the 1905–06 season.
+Joining in with the majority of other future Ivy League teams, Dartmouth began playing ice hockey with the 1905–06 season.
 The genesis of the team was a result of the efforts of four students from the Cambridge area: Addison Brooks, Eugene Brooks, John Crocker and Warren Foote.
 All four would eventually serve as captain for the team.

 Note: Dartmouth College did not possess a moniker for its athletic teams until the 1920s, however, the university had adopted 'Dartmouth Green' as its school color in 1866.